EVERYONE KNOWS IT’S WINDY

 The Indiana Supreme Court then heard the case.

 Held: The county defendants prevailed.
-A provision of the Indiana Tort Claims Act provides immunity for losses resulting from temporary conditions of public thoroughfare that result from weather.
+A provision of the Indiana Tort Claims Act provides immunity for losses resulting from temporary conditions of public thoroughfare that result from the weather.
 The Supreme Court held that the provision applied to county highway, sheriff’s departments and county commissioners insofar as the personal injuries went that Mr. Hochstetler claimed to have sustained when he hit a tree that had fallen on a county road.

-The unrebutted evidence showed that the storm produced scores of trees and limbs down on roads, county highway crews were on the job almost immediately, and highway crews were still at work hours after storm had passed in middle of the night.
+The unrebutted evidence showed that the storm produced scores of trees and limbs down on roads, county highway crews were on the job almost immediately, and highway crews were still at work hours after the storm had passed in the middle of the night.
 The Court agreed that state and local governments may have tort responsibility for damages flowing from negligence, but the Tort Claims Act grants immunity for that negligence under certain specified circumstances.
 This was one such circumstance, the majority held.

-The plaintiff tried to get around the weather exception by arguing that the weather-related hazard went on too long after the storm, and that there was an issue of fact whether poor design and maintenance — not the storm — was responsible.
-One judge thought the plaintiff had enough of a point so as to survive summary judgment, but the majority of five judges prevailed.
+The plaintiff tried to get around the weather exception by arguing that the weather-related hazard went on too long after the storm and that there was an issue of fact whether poor design and maintenance — not the storm — was responsible.
+One judge thought the plaintiff had enough of a point so as to survive summary judgment, but the majority of the five judges prevailed.

 – Tom Root